-OpenOffice and LibreOffice are open source application suites with presentation app, namely; Impress.
+OpenOffice and LibreOffice are open-source application suites with presentation app, namely; Impress.
 Both suites have similar features with a few differences.
-OpenOffice is available for Windows, Mac and Linux and Solaris, whereas, LibreOffice is available for Windows, Mac, Linux, with an Android viewer.
+OpenOffice is available for Windows, Mac, Linux, and Solaris, whereas LibreOffice is available for Windows, Mac, Linux, and Android viewers.
 It also has unofficial versions for Solaris, FreeBSD, OpenBSD, NetBSD, and Haiku.

-Impress provides all basic presentation features in both application suites and is a viable free, open source alternative to PowerPoint.
-LibreOffice and OpenOffice are particularly favourites for Linux users who have struggled to use PowerPoint on the OS due to various compatibility issues.
+Impress provides all basic presentation features in both application suites and is a viable free, open-source alternative to PowerPoint.
+LibreOffice and OpenOffice are particular favorites for Linux users who have struggled to use PowerPoint on the OS due to various compatibility issues.

 You can also learn more about the two suites from our post about OpenOffice Vs LibreOffice

-From a basic presentation app to a full featured presentation maker; Google Slides has come a long way since its inception in 2007.
-Since then it has gone through extensive rebranding and was even renamed from Google Presentations to Google Slides.
-With its offline feature powered by the Chrome browser and apps for Android and iOS, Google Slides has become easier to work with both online and offline.
-Moreover, you can open, view and edit PowerPoint files, create new presentations from scratch and instantly present or share them online.
-While you can also do all that with the Office 365 based PowerPoint or by using the stripped down PowerPoint version that is available for free , i.e. PowerPoint Online; Google Slides is free.
-You can even insert videos, images and comments to slides.
+From a basic presentation app to a full-featured presentation maker, Google Slides has come a long way since its inception in 2007.
+Since then, it has gone through extensive rebranding and was even renamed Google Presentations to Google Slides.
+With its offline feature powered by the Chrome browser and Android and iOS, Google Slides has become easier to work with both online and offline.
+Moreover, you can open, view, and edit PowerPoint files, create new presentations from scratch, and instantly present or share them online.
+While you can also do all that with the Office 365 based PowerPoint or by using the stripped-down PowerPoint version available for free, i.e., PowerPoint Online; Google Slides is free.
+You can even insert videos, images, and comments to slides.

-For someone not looking to break the bank, Google Slides serves as a free alternative to both PowerPoint and Keynote.
+Google Slides serves as a free alternative to both PowerPoint and Keynote for someone not looking to break the bank.

 SlideBean is another presentation maker which gives a zooming UI.
-It’s HTML5 based and provides all the basic features that you might need for creating a presentation online.
-SlideBean relies on a three step model which enables presenters to add content, design it and present it all from within an Internet browser.
-What’s special about this web app is that it arranges content in a way that you can easily design slides as you create your presentation.
+It’s HTML5 based and provides all the basic features you might need to create a presentation online.
+SlideBean relies on a three-step model that enables presenters to add content, design it, and present it from within an Internet browser.
+What’s unique about this web app is that it arranges content to design slides as you create your presentation easily.
 SlideBean uses a genetic algorithm to help presenters get rid of design hassles when creating slides.